eduardosoliv/miscellaneous/benchmarks/couchdb.md

   </tr>
 </table>

 CouchDB reported that 1M users occupies 7.8GB, after "ask" CouchDB to compact it passed do 1.6GB.
-Almost double it occupies on MySQL.
+Almost double it occupied on MySQL.

 #### Put bulks